heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 >
 > Please refer to the grading criteria to know what is expected from you.

+## Idea validation

 The teaching staff might ask you to change the scope of your practical work if it is too complex or too simple.

+This will ensure that you have a good balance between the complexity of the practical work and the time you have to complete it.

+If you do not have any idea, come to see us and we can help you finding some ideas.

 ## Grading criteria